shwetavbehera/nlp-2023-mc1/README.md

 # Error Analysis
 To perform a thorough error analysis, I examined the predictions made by both classifiers on individual test samples.
 I analyzed cases where the classifiers' predictions differed and explored the reasons behind the misclassifications.
 I also compared the predictions of each model to identify any patterns or trends that could provide insights into potential improvements.

+# Fine-Tuned Transformer
+For the fine-tuned model I created a custom dataset TweetDataset for the tweets and labels.
+This TweetDataset also includes the processing function defined in the previous chapter (without lemmatizing).
+The reason being that a bert based language model works better without the noisy characters in a tweet.

+As learning rate for the optimizer I used 2e-5, which is small, but for fine tuning a model I deemed it appropriate, since they are sensitive to large changes in their weights.

 # Proposed Improvements